Wedge-tailed eagle: Nests

 Favoured nesting trees include many Eucalyptus and Casuarina species, as well as Corymbia, Callitris and Syncarpia glomulifera while in inland areas more often Acacia, Flindersia as well as Hakea leucoptera and Grevillea striata.
 The amount of Eucalyptus tree species used by wedge-tailed eagles is extremely diverse and ultimately the species seem to have no strong overall preferences regarding tree species, more importantly seeking a given tree of ample height and considerable broadness.
 Furthermore, nest trees are often on slightly elevated ground above the mean ground level, presumably in order to offer a more commanding view of the surrounding environment.
 Additionally, trees with fewer lower branches may be preferred.
 Nests are seldom on dead trees, usually this occurs where there is an absence of leafy ones.
 While Australian nests can be in quite varied surroundings, Tasmanian nests are almost exclusively within well forested areas.
 Forest type nests tend to have a sparse, open understory and woodlands or nearby glades often are considered perhaps more attractive to the species.
 In desert-type areas, they may nest on a hill or a rise, and in addition sometimes cliff ledges, or among rocks, and even on ground in both islands and desert-like areas, preferably in areas difficult for or inaccessible to humans.
-Additionally they've been known to nest on power pylons and telegraph poles.
+Additionally they have been known to nest on power pylons and telegraph poles.

 Other smaller animals may nest among the sticks at the base of active wedge-tailed eagle nests such as finches, pardalotes and even possums (which more so than the small birds are presumably vulnerable to the eagles if caught in the open), perhaps gaining some protection from the presence of the eagles.
 This is a not unknown phenomenon in many bird assemblages for small birds to gain incidental protection from strong raptors.
 Other species, such as Pacific black ducks (Anas superciliosa), falcons and owls, may also benefit by utilizing unused nests for their own breeding purposes, although typically only the falcons usually use them with relative regularity.